Nic Moore

-Nic Moore (born July 1, 1992) is an American professional basketball player for Boulazac Basket Dordogne of the LNB Pro B. Moore played college basketball for the SMU Mustangs.
+Nic Moore (born July 1, 1992) is an American professional basketball player.
+Moore played college basketball for the SMU Mustangs.
 He was named American Athletic Conference Men's Basketball Player of the Year in 2015 and 2016.
 Moore previously competed for the Illinois State Redbirds.

 College career

 Moore played his freshman year at Illinois State, where he averaged 10.0 points and 3.9 assists per game and was named to the Missouri Valley Conference All-Freshman team.
-In the first round of the 2012 National Invitation Tournament, Moore scored 24 points in a 96-93 win against Ole Miss.
-He posted 25 points in their 92-88 loss to eventual champion Stanford.
+In the first round of the 2012 National Invitation Tournament, Moore scored 24 points in a 96–93 win against Ole Miss.
+He posted 25 points in their 92–88 loss to eventual champion Stanford.
 After the season, Illinois State coach Tim Jankovich accepted an assistant coach job at SMU.
 "As soon as Coach Jankovich left I made up my mind and knew I wanted to go play for a BCS program," Moore stated.
 "It didn't matter who was going to be the head coach.
 My decision had already been made."
 He ended up transferring to SMU to play under Larry Brown.

 In his sophomore season, Moore posted averages of 13.6 points, 4.9 assists, 2.3 rebounds and 1.5 steals in 32.2 minutes per game.
 Moore scored in double figures in 30 of the Mustangs' 37 games.
-In the quarterfinals of the 2014 National Invitation Tournament, he hit a 3-pointer to in the closing seconds to help SMU to a 67-65 win over California.
+In the quarterfinals of the 2014 National Invitation Tournament, he hit a 3-pointer to in the closing seconds to help SMU to a 67–65 win over California.

 As a junior, Moore led SMU in scoring (14.2 points per game) and assists (5.2 per game) in 34.5 minutes per game.
 He shot 42.2 percent from the floor and 40.8 percent on 3-pointers.
 Moore, who called being coached by Larry Brown stressful, improved his hot-headedness and won praised for having a quick hand.
 "He [Brown] showed me the ropes of the game," Moore said.
 "I thought I knew it, but he slowed my game down and made me think like a point guard and how to be a leader."
 He was named American Athletic Conference Men's Basketball Player of the Year.
 He scored 24 points in the NCAA Tournament game versus UCLA.
-After a controversial goaltending call gave the Bruins a one-point lead with 13 seconds to go, Moore missed two shots to ensure a 60-59 win for UCLA.
+After a controversial goaltending call gave the Bruins a one-point lead with 13 seconds to go, Moore missed two shots to ensure a 60–59 win for UCLA.

 On February 1, 2016, he was named one of 10 finalists for the Bob Cousy Point Guard of the Year Award.
 He was named to the 35-man midseason watchlist for the Naismith Trophy on February 11.